-These easy to make vegan Apple Streusel Muffins are moist, soft, and delicious!
-They are loaded with apple pieces and topped with a mouth-watering crumble and a sugar-free icing!
+These easy-to-make vegan Apple Muffins are moist, soft, and delicious!
+They are loaded with apple pieces and topped with a mouth-watering crumble and sugar-free icing!
 Not only are these vegan muffins gluten-free, but they are also much healthier than regular apple crumb muffins!
 Furthermore, they are freezer-friendly and also perfect for meal prep!

 Are you looking for a quick and simple muffin recipe for breakfast?!
 Look no further because these vegan apple muffins are perfect for you if you love apples and cinnamon as much as I do.
 The crumble and the sugar-free icing make them even more delicious.
 You can, of course, also eat these apple pie muffins for dessert if you like!
 They taste best with a cup of tea or coffee, in my opinion!

 Gluten-Free Apple Oatmeal Muffins